asdyxcyxc/FULLSHADE.github.io/_posts/2019-08-01-vulnserver-trun.md

 ## Note about security mitigations

-This vulnerable application has been and has it's .DLLs compiled without ASLR (address space layout randomization) which would randomize addresses like the JMP ESPs we need to use, if ASLR is ever enabled, it make exploitation **MUCH** harder, but that is not in-scope for this tutorial.
+This vulnerable application has been and has it's .DLLs compiled without ASLR (address space layout randomization) which would randomize addresses like the JMP ESPs we need to use if ASLR is ever enabled, it make exploitation **MUCH** harder, but that is not in-scope for this tutorial.

-Note to developers : always compile with ASLR if you can!
-If makes the attackers job a lot harder.
+Note to developers: always compile with ASLR if you can!
+If makes the attacker's job a lot harder.

-We will use the first one that is listed, and since this is a memory address from the application, you need to reverse it, in little endian format.
+We will use the first one that is listed, and since this is a memory address from the application, you need to reverse it, in little-endian format.
 You can easily do this with the python struct module.

 ```python
 import socket